- Fellowship Supervisor: Christopher J. Lyons, MD

 The fellows are also actively involved in teaching medical students and residents.
 They regularly participate in clinical teaching of the 3rd year medical students on their ophthalmology clerkship rotation and also participate in teaching 2nd year medical students during small group, clinical skills sessions.
-Our recent fellow, Dr Daniel Pharaoh, was recognised for his excellence in teaching ophthalmology residents by being awarded the annual Resident Teaching Award, by the Department of Ophthalmology and Vision Science.
+Our recent fellow, Dr Daniel Pharaoh, was recognized for his excellence in teaching ophthalmology residents by being awarded the annual Resident Teaching Award, by the Department of Ophthalmology and Vision Science.

 Our fellows have also been involved in teaching other specialties within the hospital.
-For example, in the past year, the pediatric residents had a few sessions with our fellows, for their academic half day and this will continue in the current academic year.
+For example, the pediatric residents had a few sessions with our fellows, for their academic half day and this will continue in the current academic year.
 Also, in the past year they have contributed to an educational session for the BCCH Emergency doctors – including a didactic lecture, hands on demonstration of exam techniques and a wet lab for lateral canthotomy practice.

-At present, our fellows are funded by 2 endowments.
+At present, our fellows are funded by two endowments.
 The money from the endowments is administered by the UBC Department of Ophthalmology and Visual Sciences and payment of the fellows comes from the University of British Columbia.

 The John Pratt-Johnson Endowment is used to fund a fellow from the developing world.
 This endowment was created by the late Dr John Pratt Johnson, the first Head of Pediatric Ophthalmology at BCCH.

-This Andrew McCormick Endowment was set up in memory of the late Dr. Andrew McCormick, who worked along-side Dr Pratt Johnson, in Pediatric Ophthalmology, at BCCH, until his retirement in 2000.
+The Andrew McCormick Endowment was set up in memory of the late Dr. Andrew McCormick, who worked along-side Dr Pratt Johnson, in Pediatric Ophthalmology, at BCCH, until his retirement in 2000.

 Our past fellows are sharing their skills both in Canada and around the world.
 Fulfilling Dr Pratt-Johnson’s vision, we are helping bring excellence in Pediatric Ophthalmology to the developing world.
 This is something that our department is very proud of.
 We also benefit greatly from the perspective and experience brought to us by these ophthalmologists.